Sable/mclab-core/languages/matrix/Readme.txt

 This program implements part of MATLAB lexical structure and part of grammar that related to matrix.

+# Notes
-Currently, it just uses JFlex and Beaver.
+ - Current version just uses JFlex and Beaver.
+ 	So it is easy for testing Lexer.

-To build, please use: ant make
+ - To build, please use: ant
-To parse 'Test.m', please use: ant test
+ - To parse 'Test.m', please use: ant test or : java Main Test.m >log.txt

+ - Current grammar doesn't support
+		- cell, structure, object, ...
+  		- Left-Div series operators
+  		- list of lhs variables, i.g.  [a, b]=foo();

+ - Grammar structure is changed for clarity.
+   Old AST classes are removed, corresponding AST is under developing...
+   (JL 2008.05.25)